 The Sat Jivans taught their first class in New York City on January 1, 1972.
-From the moment they arrived and through present day, the Sat Jivans have been sharing the science and art of Kundalini Yoga.
-Kundalini Yoga East offers over 20 Kundalini Yoga classes per week, along with special events and workshops, Sat Nam Rasayan classes, and multiple teacher trainings per year.
+They have been sharing the science and art of Kundalini Yoga since.
+Kundalini Yoga East offers Kundalini Yoga classes, along with special events and workshops, Sat Nam Rasayan class, and teacher trainings.

-Kundalini Yoga as taught by Yogi Bhajan is an ancient system of yogic exercise and meditation that promotes health, happiness, and spiritual awareness.
+Kundalini Yoga as taught by Yogi Bhajan is a system of yogic exercise and meditation that promotes health, happiness, and spiritual awareness.

 A complete science that combines postures (asanas), movement, sound current (mantra), breath (pranayam), and meditation into powerful sets called kriyas, this practice is designed to help put you on a path to experience your highest consciousness.

 Sat Nam Rasayan is an extraordinary holistic healing art that teaches the practitioner how to enter into a deep meditative state, and from that state heal.
 Wherever there is a lack of harmony and balance, that is the place where Sat Nam Rasayan is most needed.

 Those who study and practice Sat Nam Rasayan are connected to their innate abilities to see and to understand the reality of what occurs.
 In the neutral space of Sat Nam Rasayan, the projective meditative mind allows the flow without any resistances; and this free flow results in healing.

 The journey to transformation is accelerated by sangat (practicing with devoted others) by commitment (showing up) and by the expansive sound of the gong...